How we score AI exposure

 5. Task heterogeneity band (the ± number)

-We compute a time-weighted standard deviation of per-task automation scores and present it as a ± range (clamped to ±3 to ±18 percentage points).
+The ± value represents a time-weighted dispersion measure (standard deviation) of task-level automation scores.
+The displayed dispersion is capped between ±3 and ±18 percentage points for interpretability.
 A role with consistent task ratings gets a tight band; a role that mixes very automatable and very human work gets a wider one.

 This is not a statistical confidence interval in the repeated-sampling sense — it doesn't quantify uncertainty around a population parameter.
 It's a dispersion measure that tells you how internally mixed the task profile is.
 Read it as: "how much do the tasks inside this role disagree with each other?"